 This area is located just west of the Kinta River at the end of Concubine Lane in Old Town.
 While it’s an Ipoh must go place at any hour of the day, it’s particularly busy during the evening hours.
 If you’re looking for fun things to do in Ipoh at night, you’ve found your spot.

 Explore Little India

 Little India is another spot to include on your list of must visit places in Ipoh.
 You’ll find it on the southwest end of Old Town.
-It’s the cultural and commercial centre for the ethnic Indian community in the area, and it offers plenty of fun things to do in Ipoh.
+It’s the cultural and commercial centre for the ethnic Indian community in the area, and it offers some great eating opportunities as well as Indian fashion shopping.